A Monkey Mountain in Germany?

 Yes, or Affenberg in German.
 Located near Lake Constance (Bodensee) in southwest Germany lies 20 hectares of forest with Germany’s largest open-air monkey enclosure home to 200+ Barbary macaques.
 Surprisingly, Barbary macaques feel right at home in Germany, since their native origins are in the high mountains of up to 2000m in Morocco and Algeria.

-Mounkey Mountain is not really a mountain but more of a small hill covered in forest, but I was especially interested in it since I have a Bachelor of Science degree in Primatology (study of primates) and any chance I have to observe primates, I am there!
+Monkey Mountain is not really a mountain but more of a small hill covered in forest, but I was especially interested in it since I have a Bachelor of Science degree in Primatology (study of primates) and any chance I have to observe primates, I am there!
 I must admit though I was a bit apprehensive as I want to ensure that I am supporting a place where the animals are well cared for.
-Fortunately, I had a friend who had been there and has worked in animal welfare and she had a good impression of Monkey Mountain, so off we went.
-Travel in Germany is easy, we choose to drove, but the train system is also excellent.
+Fortunately, I had a friend who had been there and has worked in animal welfare and she had a good impression of it, so off we went.

 Upon entrance and a €8 admission fee (children under 6 are free), visitors are instructed to stay on the path and not pet the macaques or harass them in anyway.
 Rules given, visitors make their over to the next staff member who carefully watches as visitors can take a handful of popcorn to feed the Barbary macaques.
 You are only allowed to feed the macaques that are sitting on the wooden fence, wanting to be fed.
 As I tried to lure a baby macaque sitting just inside the fence with a piece of popcorn I was promptly (but fairly) reprimanded by one of the staff members.
 I was impressed by the number of staff members around who would seemingly appear out of nowhere if someone tried to break one of the rules.
 If a Barbary macaque wants to eat popcorn, they know where to get it – which was clear by the rather ample size of some of the macaques.